alvinwan/ale-tracker/README.md

-# ALE Tracker
+# Arcade Learning Environment (ALE) Tracker

+Tracks actions for a human player, when manual control mode via ALE is not available.

 > Consider using [gym-tracker](http://github.com/alvinwan/gym-tracker) instead.
 This codebase pauses the game when you take actions.
 However, the `gym-tracker` features continuous gameplay.

-Tracks actions for a human player, when manual control mode via ALE is not available.
+# Logs

+The logs are written to `.npz` - Numpy's compressed data file extension - and can be read using numpy utilities.

 # Install